ahmedfgad/GeneticAlgorithmPython/docs/source/utils.md

 2. `get_non_dominated_set()`: Returns the 2 sets of non-dominated solutions and dominated solutions from the passed solutions.
 Note that the Pareto front consists of the solutions in the non-dominated set.
 3. `crowding_distance()`: Calculates the crowding distance for all solutions in the current pareto front.
 4. `sort_solutions_nsga2()`: Sort the solutions.
 If the problem is single-objective, then the solutions are sorted by sorting the fitness values of the population.
 If it is multi-objective, then non-dominated sorting and crowding distance are applied to sort the solutions.

+## `pygad.utils.nsga3` Submodule

+The `pygad.utils.nsga3` module has a class named `NSGA3` that implements NSGA-III.
+The methods inside this class are:

+1. `generate_reference_points()`: Build the structured grid of reference points on the unit simplex using the Das-Dennis (stars-and-bars) method.
+2. `compute_ideal_point()`: Return the ideal point (column maximum under PyGAD's maximisation convention).
+3. `find_extreme_points()`: For each objective axis, return the solution that best represents the corner of that axis based on the Achievement Scalarising Function (ASF).
+4. `compute_intercepts()`: Fit a hyperplane through the M extreme points and return the per-axis intercept point used as the normalisation denominator.
+Falls back to the nadir (worst per objective) when the hyperplane cannot be fitted or when the intercept is degenerate.
+5. `normalise_fitness()`: Scale each fitness row to the [0, 1] range using the ideal point and the intercepts.
+6. `associate_to_reference_points()`: For every normalised solution, return the nearest reference index and the perpendicular distance to that reference line.
+7. `niching_select()`: Pick K survivors from the critical front using niche counts and per-niche tie-breaking rules.
+8. `nsga3_selection()`: Top-level NSGA-III parent selection routine.
+9. `tournament_selection_nsga3()`: Tournament-style NSGA-III parent selection routine.

 ## More about the Operators